znewman01/nix-doom-emacs/docs/reference.md

 # Getting Started

-To get started, we suggest these methods.
-They are ordered from most suggested to least suggested.
+Ordered from most suggested to least suggested.
 In all of these methods, you'll need your Doom Emacs configuration.
 It should contain the following three files:
 `config.el`, `init.el` and `packages.el`.
 If you don't already have an existing `doom-emacs` configuration, you can use the contents of `test/doom.d` as a template.